 - Do not taunt or bait opponents and refrain from using foul or abusive language.

-- No tobacco products or alcohol is permitted on the church grounds.
+- No tobacco products, alcohol, or weapons are permitted on the church grounds.

-- This is a family fundraiser, children are present.
-Swearing will not be tolerated, nor will fits or rage.
+- This is a family event – children are present.
+Swearing will not be tolerated, nor will fighting.